tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 ## Bootstrap 5

-pkgdown comes with a refreshed template that uses [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), an major update over the previous [Bootstrap 3](https://getbootstrap.com/docs/3.4/).
+pkgdown comes with a refreshed template that uses [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), a major update over the previous [Bootstrap 3](https://getbootstrap.com/docs/3.4/).
 (Bootstrap is the collection of HTML, CSS, and JS files that give pkgdown sites their basic style).
 Because this is a major change, you'll need to opt-in by setting the `boostrap` version in your `_pkgdown.yml`:

 ``` yaml
 template:
   bootstrap: 5
 ```

-(The old Bootstrap 3 template is superseded; it will continue to work for some time, but it won't gain any new features and we encourage you to switch to the new template the next time you're working on your package.)
+The old Bootstrap 3 template is superseded; it will continue to work for some time, but it won't gain any new features and we encourage you to switch to the new template the next time you're working on your package.

 The new theme includes:

--   A number of minor improvements to accessibility, including a larger font size, greater use of `aria` attributes, and [accessible syntax highlighting colour scheme](https://apreshill.github.io/rmda11y/arrow.html), designed by Alison Hill.
+-   A number of minor improvements to accessibility, including a larger font size, greater use of `aria` attributes, and an [accessible syntax highlighting colour scheme](https://apreshill.github.io/rmda11y/arrow.html), designed by Alison Hill.

 -   Support for new features like in-line footnotes and [tabsets in articles](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html).

 -   Since so many packages have lovely logos, the package logo is now displayed on every page and made even more prominent on the home page.

-As an added incentive to upgrade your template to Bootstrap 5, you'll get site search for "free": pkgdown now supports searching with no external dependencies and no set-up.
-Learn more in `vignette("search")`.
+As an added incentive to upgrade your template to Bootstrap 5, you'll get site search for "free": pkgdown now supports searching with no external dependencies and no setup.
+Learn more in [`vignette("search")`](https://pkgdown.r-lib.org/articles/search.html).

 ## Customisation

 The new template is also much easier to customise.
-A few of the most important features are noted below to whet your appetite; learn more in `vignette("customise")`.
+A few of the most important features are noted below to whet your appetite; learn more in [`vignette("customise")`](https://pkgdown.r-lib.org/articles/customise.html).

 -   You can now easily change the overall visual appearance by picking a Bootswatch theme: